rychipman/game-of-life/README.md

 - Graphics library reorganization

 When using the canvas as my graphics library, the viewController functioned as an intermediary between the low-level graphics functions and the high-level Game class.
 However, when it came time to switch to a DOM-based implementation, I wanted to simplify things a bit.
 By creating my board (made of divs) dynamically using javascript and applying and removing css classes with javascipt to change colors, etc, I was able to greatly compact the amount of code I needed to achieve my desired effect, while not sacrificing functionality or clarity to do so.

+- Save and Restore functionality

+In my previous phase, I parsed URL parameters to get a starting state.
+This was an incredibly messy way of doing things, but it did inspire my additional feature that I added.
+I added a feature that allows the user to save and restore patterns (only for the current session, as there is no persistent storage).
+This allows for a slightly better exploratory experience with the application, and also allows me to 'preload' the site with an interesting pattern or two.
+As I mentioned above, the work I did on cleaning up my abstractions made this feature a piece of cake to implement!

 # Phase 1